onozaty/browser-online-bookmark-incsearch/README.md

-# Online Bookmark Incremental Search for Firefox
+# Online Bookmark Incremental Search for Firefox and Google Chrome

 This extension is a incremental search UI for online bookmarks(Google Bookmarks, Pinboard, etc.), You can find bookmarks quickly.